A ‘Dwarf Toss’ in a Strip Club Still Draws a Big Crowd, Apparently

 A group of guys take turns grabbing him by the handles of a harness strapped tightly around a T-shirt promoting the club and throwing him onto a series of air mattresses laid out across the stage.
 It’s clumsy, uncoordinated, and hardly reminiscent of the scene in Wolf of Wall Street, where Leo and the gang aim for a bullseye on a Velcro target.
 He’s wearing a helmet and goggles in the name of safety.

-In the bathroom, fresh from his toss, one man declares, “He’s three feet tall [0.9 metre], but fuck, he’s dense.”
+In the bathroom, fresh from his toss, one man declares, “He’s three feet tall, but fuck, he’s dense.”

 I watch a few turns and begin to wonder if this is really what all of the bitching, moaning, and fanfare is about.
 Are we here to champion Mike’s right to consent, or are we all just sitting in a damp club overpaying for drinks because of its forbidden allure?
 It’s a contentious “sport,” one with worldwide protest—after all, it was included in Wolf of Wall Street as a clear indication of how absolutely fucking shitty those greed-mongers were.